igorbrigadir/ishkurs-guide-dataset/guide.md

 ## Break: Breaktrance

 Like rats scrambling from a sinking ship, Progressive Trance and Anthem Trance producers escaped the banality of the builds, breakdowns and chorus melodies when it was declared by the genre's elite (read: Sasha and Digweed) as being thoroughly uncool to keep playing the stuff.
 So they latched onto the other genres as a way to stay ahead of the pack.
 Break Trance (Breakbeat), Tech Trance (Techno) and Deep Trance (House) are such genres created in the wake of the Great Anthem crash.

 ## Dark: Dark Trance

 Trance crackers might be aghast at the thought that a blissful genre like trance could actually be.....*gulp*.....DARK....but in truth dark, evil-sounding trance was around before all the flighty, angelic crud.
 Trance, in its very basic form, is very cold and unfeeling stuff.
 Staccato synthlines, twitchy pulses, the subservience to technology.
 It's no wonder the underground rivetheads picked up and understood this sound before the mainstream maaaah-sive club patrons did.

-## Deep: Housey Trance....Or Trancey House
+## Deep: Deep Trance
-*aka:  Deep Trance*  emerged in 90s
+*aka:  Housey Trance....Or Trancey House*  emerged in 90s

 Like rats scrambling from a sinking ship, Progressive Trance and Anthem Trance producers escaped the banality of the builds, breakdowns and chorus melodies when it was declared by the genre's elite (read: Sasha and Digweed) as being thoroughly uncool to keep playing the stuff.
 So they latched onto the other genres as a way to stay ahead of the pack.
 Break Trance (Breakbeat), Tech Trance (Techno) and Deep Trance (House) are such genres created in the wake of the Great Anthem crash.